- About CAA

 This is a powerful way for friends and family to honour them by donating to a cause they cared about.

 You can write a personal message and add a cherished photograph.
-You can then let friends and family of your loved one know about the page so they too can leave their own personal message and thought
+You can then let friends and family of your loved one know about the page so they too can leave their own personal message and thoughts

 Tell the story of the person you’re remembering and explain why you’re raising money in their memory, using words, photos and video.